ARS 2019 Archives are at http://arsstore.org/ARS2019/index/#anchorARCHIVES

-Action Item: Klein Transportation: 54 passenger coach is about $1,450 plus $150 tip.
+Action: Klein Transportation: 54-passenger coach is about $1,450 plus $150 tip.
 A 10% deposit is required at time of reservation which will be the summer of 2018.
 That will be about $2,610 for 18 coaches.
 We can cancel coaches we don't need up to 30 days in advance.

-Action Item: Send Steve names and addresses of additional stops for the Self-Guided tours.
-Tom Ahern and Dale Howe have agreed to open up their gardens.
-Michael will ask Charles Cresson.
+Action: Send Steve names and addresses of additional stops for the Self-Guided tours.

+Editorial Committee - Michael Martin Mills.
 Promotion & Theme: The theme is The Philadelphia Story - Rhododendrons in America's Garden Capital.
-The logo has a plain white background, solid color letters, and an open source script font.
-Examples are at:
+Logo examples are at: ARS2019Logos (PDF) or ARS2019LogosAlt (PDF)